OakAndClay/plutus-pioneers-notes/week07/StateMachineNotes.md

 ### Example Code
 We are going to take a look at a version of the [EvenOdd.hs](https://github.com/input-output-hk/plutus-pioneer-program/blob/main/code/week07/src/Week07/EvenOdd.hs) game written using StateMachine.
-It can be found [here](https://github.com/input-output-hk/plutus-pioneer-program/blob/main/code/week07/src/Week07/StateMachine.hs).
+It is called [StateMachine.hs](https://github.com/input-output-hk/plutus-pioneer-program/blob/main/code/week07/src/Week07/StateMachine.hs).

 We will be hilighting the differences between the code.

-`GameDatum` includes a second constructor called finished to represent the final state of the state machine we need it for the state machine to work.
+* `GameDatum` includes a second constructor called finished to represent the final state of the state machine we need it for the state machine to work.

 EvenOdd.hs
 ```